Scuba diving in

 Lying at a depth of 30-metres, the 72-metre Hilma Hooker harbours a shady past but a far more positive present.
 Huge purple, white, and red tube sponges decorate the winches and masts, while orange cup corals carpet the propeller, creating shelter for a variety of reef-dwellers.

-The Lesser Antilles offer a typical tropical climate which can be divided into two main seasons.
+The Eastern Caribbean offers a typical tropical climate which can be divided into two main seasons.
 January through May is considered the dry season and is also when tourism peaks.
 The rest of the year is considered the wet season, as rain is more common, but prices and crowds are generally a little lower.
 Temperatures range between 20-30°C throughout the year, with minimal variation between seasons, and water temperatures tend to stick within the high 20s.

-While the official hurricane season runs from June through October, the Lesser Antilles lie below the typical hurricane belt, placing them at low risk.
+While the official hurricane season runs from June through October, the Eastern Caribbean lie below the typical hurricane belt, placing them at low risk.
 That said, high water temperatures can cause stronger winds and occasional storms.